Bloomington Campus Policies For Non-Tenure-Track Instructional Appointments

 6. Appointment and Contracts for Professor of Practice

 Candidates for initial appointments as Professor of Practice shall be reviewed by faculty in the appointing academic unit; a majority vote in favor among eligible faculty is required for appointment.
 Candidates for initial appointments as Professor of Practice will have their credentials reviewed by the Provost/Chancellor or designee, who must approve the offer.
 Initial appointment shall be for three years.
-A major performance review shall take place before the end of the seven-year probationary period, and if performance is judged excellent, appointees shall be given long-term contracts (either three years rolling or five years term).
+A major performance review shall take place before the end of the seven-year probationary period, and if performance is judged excellent, appointees shall be given long-term contracts.
 Candidates in the sixth year of the probationary period who do not receive reappointment to long-term contracts will not be eligible for reappointment.
 The Professor of Practice appointment may not be converted to a tenure-track position.

 The maximum teaching assignment for Lecturers and Professors of Practice on the Bloomington campus shall be six courses per academic year; the maximum for Clinical faculty shall be the same, calculated according to established methods for determining credit-hour equivalent Clinical faculty effort.
 In exceptional circumstances, units may petition the Vice Provost for Faculty and Academic Affairs, on a year-by-year basis, for a waiver to allow a seventh course.
 This campus model is based on a system-wide maximum of four courses per term.
 On the Bloomington campus, non-tenure-track teaching appointees are expected to be or to become by the time of promotion both outstanding teachers and leaders in pedagogical practice.
 Appointees are expected to remain current in their pedagogical specialties, to attend and participate in national and international conferences, and to integrate advances in methodologies, materials, and technologies in their classroom teaching.
 To provide non-tenure-track teaching appointees the opportunity to meet these campus criteria of professional development, and assure that the campus invests in the quality of its non-tenure-track faculty, an adjustment in teaching assignment maxima is applied to the Bloomington campus.
 Individual units should regulate teaching assignments in view of unit teaching norms, to ensure a reasonable and equitable distribution of work that allows non-tenure-track colleagues the opportunity to achieve teaching excellence and professional development.
 In certain circumstances, major commitments to research in support of teaching or other faculty development may warrant a reduction from the campus maximum.
 In addition, in cases where major service duties significantly exceed unit average assignments for student advising, curricular administration, and unit committee work, these should be accommodated by additional reduction in teaching assignments.